 What’s a good SAT score?
-If you’re trying to figure out your SAT score goal for 2016 or 2017 admissions, you’ll want to look at the SAT averages for the schools to which you’re applying.
+If you’re trying to figure out your SAT score goal for 2018 admissions, you’ll want to look at the SAT averages for the schools to which you’re applying.
 There are great resources like the College Board where you can search for averages at a wide variety of colleges.

 The new SAT is based on a 1600-point scale, with two sections—Math and Evidence-Based Reading and Writing—scored between 200 and 800, and the optional essay evaluated separately.
 There is no penalty for wrong answers, so your raw score is the sum of the number of questions you answer correctly.
 Raw scores are converted to scaled scores, which are used to determine percentile ranks.
 The percentile indicates how well you did compared to other test takers.
 For example, if you score in the 72nd percentile, you did better than 72% of test takers.

 What does this mean for you?
 Here’s what you need to know about your SAT score:

 These scores will put you in the top 10% of all test takers

 EVIDENCE-BASED READING AND WRITING: 660 – 800

 These scores will put you in a highly competitive place in admissions (top 25% of all test takers)

 MATH: 610 – 670